ldjogo2/ComputationalToying/README.md

 ```
 This is a compilation of things that I am currently working on just for fun!
+I will be working through certain topics and buillding learning resources for those interested in learning said topics.
 It ranges over a wide variety of topics and will be divided up into many differnt subsections including but not limited to:

 - graphics/vision,